devOpifex/litter/README.md

 `reactive`, but that does not work well (if at all) for dynamically generated inputs.

-This project takes inspiration from vanilla JavaScript one can observe on any valid selector such as a `.class`
+This project takes inspiration from vanilla JavaScript where one can observe on any valid selector such as a `.class`
 (as opposed to shiny which can only observe on `#id`), this means one can have a single `observe` for multiple inputs.

-This project implements something similar for shiny by allowing users to create inputs that, instead of `inputId`, take and `inputClass` argument which directly passed to the HTML `class` attribute.
-This makes it possible to sensibly use dynamically generated inputs in R as well as open the door to many other opportunities.
+This project implements something similar for shiny by allowing users to create inputs that, instead of `inputId`, take and `inputClass` argument which is directly passed to the HTML `class` attribute.
+This makes it is possible to sensibly use dynamically generated inputs in R as well as open the door to many other opportunities.